 Kevin L. Dixler

 Mr. Dixler specializes in immigration, visa law, citizenship and related matters since 1993.
-He is a 25 year member of the American Immigration Lawyers Association.
-He now serves on the AILA Chicago Chapter’s liaison committee for prosecutors and private attorneys practicing in the Chicago Immigration Court.
+He is a 29 year member of the American Immigration Lawyers Association.
+He now serves on the AILA Chicago Chapter’s liaison committee between prosecutors and private attorneys practicing in the Chicago Immigration Courts.
 Mr. Dixler was nominated and named a Thomson Reuters Super Lawyer in immigration for the last nine consecutive years.
 Many are marriage-based and family immigration clients.
 However, he is experienced in all aspects of immigration and visa law.
 He has exceptional insight on cancellation of removal and waiver work.

-Ms. Momin is the office’s Senior Law Clerk.
+Ms. Momin is the office’s Senior Paralegal.
 She started work with the office in 2005.
-She has exceptional and extensive experience with the firm, and over twenty years of experience in the field of immigration law.
+She has exceptional and extensive experience with the firm, and nearly thirty years of experience in the field of immigration law.
 She has spent most of her life in both the Edgewater and West Ridge neighborhoods of Chicago near the Indian, Pakistani, and Orthodox Jewish Communities.
-She formerly worked for Mark Anvaripour and Associates before joining the office.
+She formerly worked for the late Mark Anvaripour and Associates before joining the office.
 Ms. Momin graduated Magna Cum Laude from Loyola University Chicago with a Bachelor of Arts in Management.
 She also completed her post-baccalaureate Paralegal Certificate approved by the American Bar Association.
 Ms. Momin is fluent in both Hindi and Urdu.

 Approximately 90% of Mr. Dixler’s clients have a family member in the Chicago area, State of Illinois, Indiana, Kentucky, Michigan, and Wisconsin.
 Clients depend upon his candid and complete advice on visa processing.
 Persistent attorneys may spend what seems like unreasonable amounts of time working with the adjudications branch.
-As a result, the office is near the D.H.S.
+As a result, the office is close to the D.H.S.
 Chicago Field Office.
-The U.S. Citizenship and Immigration Service is administratively challenged due to the complicated and restrictive nature of immigration laws and regulations.
-DHS efforts may be delayed for security reasons or when it tries to determine who merits permanent resident status, among other relief and consequences.
-Mr. Dixler, as a private attorney, works with the U.S.C.I.S. to assist it in the decision making process.
-He helps document and file applications and petitions, among other legal roles.
-He has traveled to the border, other U.S.C.I.S.
+Mr. Dixler, as a private attorney, works with the U.S.C.I.S. to assist adjudicators in the decision making process.
+He helps clients document legal eligibility, financial eligibility, relationships and hardship when filing applications, among other legal roles.
+He has traveled to the borders, other U.S.C.I.S.
 Field offices and various immigration courts across the United States to represent his clients.
-He serves justice to dedicated clients, who depend upon his clear and uncompromised advice as a sole practitioner.
+He represents clients, who depend upon his clear and uncompromised advice.

 Mr. Dixler annually attends and participates in national, regional, and local immigration law conferences and roundtables as a member of the American Immigration Lawyers Association [AILA].
 He also served on the AILA National Waivers Committee from 2006-2007 and helped edit its 2007 AILA Waiver Handbook for Attorneys.
 He is a renowned speaker, who assists other attorneys on immigration matters.
-He also served as a member of the AILA’s National Admissions and Removal Committee during the 2001-2002 term.
-Such a commitment allows us to give our clients the up to date advice needed, so they can make the best decision in these challenging situations.
+He is part of the faculty at APEX Continuing Legal Education.
+He also served as a member of the AILA’s National Admissions and Removal Committee during the 2001-2002 term, among other National Committees.
+Such a commitment allows us to give our clients the up to date advice needed, so they can make the best decision in these challenging times.